Oliver Cookson: TV piracy

-Litigation with The Hut Group
+Litigation

-Oliver Cookson was involved in a long running case of litigation with The Hut Group over the sale of Myprotein in 2011 and the valuations that each side had put on their business.
-Following a trial in The High Court in London in October 2014, Mr Justice William Blair, the brother of former Prime Minister Tony Blair, awarded Cookson net £6,482,911 million in relation to the counterclaim.
-The Hut Group made the first litigious move with what Mr Justice William Blair called "by way of pre-emptive strike".

-Mr Justice Blair ordered that The Hut Group should pay its own costs and meet one third of those incurred by Cookson and the Trust.
+Cookson was involved in long running litigation with The Hut Group over the sale of Myprotein in 2011 and the valuations that each side had put on their business.
+Following a trial in The High Court in London in October 2014, Justice William Blair awarded Cookson net £6,482,911 million in relation to the counterclaim.
+The Hut Group had made the first move with what Blair called a "pre-emptive strike".
+Blair ordered that The Hut Group pay its own costs and meet one third of those incurred by Cookson and the Trust.

 In 2019, Cookson brought High Court documents alleging new shares in The Hut Group were issued to investors without Cookson's approval after the co-sale rights were removed, reducing Cookson's shareholding from 11.6% to 8.3% between February 2016 and May 2018.